-To be fair, this wasn’t a huge leap for us.
+To be fair, this wasn’t a huge leap for me.
 When I was growing up, I loved nearly ever vegetable I came across, aside from Brussel sprouts and lima beans.
 One of my favourite summer dinners was a plate of steamed asparagus with a couple poached eggs on top.
 My husband enjoys vegetables too, so it never occurred to our son not to like them.
-In fact, he actually converted my husband and I – confirmed Brussel sprouts haters – to the pleasures of this much maligned vegetable.
-I think I’m the only Mom in history to have a child beg them to buy Brussel Sprouts.
-Heads swivelled round in our local supermarket when, age seven, my son piped up with, “Please Mummy, won’t you buy some Brussel sprouts?
-We haven’t had them in ages!”
-(As for me, I’ve discovered that properly cooked, Brussel sprouts really are scrumptious.
-Not only can you steam them, they are fabulous thinly shredded in stir fries or layered in vegetable casseroles.)
+From broccoli ‘trees’ to his favourite (I kid you not!)
+Brussels Sprouts, our son has always loved veggies.

 Do you feel something like this as well?
 Then consider joining my family and I as an occasional vegetarian.
-It’s easy, good for you and benefits the family budget.
+It’s delicious, good for you, and benefits your health and the family budget.
 Plus, it’s actually much easier than you might think.

 Tips to Help You Become an Occasional Vegetarian